M.Math. (Computer Science), MBA

-Luis is a specialist on traffic engineering, in the area of traffic data collection and monitoring technologies and methods as well as road safety.
+Luis is a renowned researcher in traffic engineering in the area of traffic data collection and monitoring technologies and methods, as well as road safety.
 He received his PhD degree in Transportation Engineering from the University of Waterloo, Ontario, and is Associate Professor in the Department of Civil Engineering at McGill University.
-He has worked in many projects for various transportation agencies and major cities in North America such as the National Cooperative Highway Research Program (NCHRP), Transport Canada, Mexican Ministry of Transportation, Quebec and Ontario Ministry of transportation, City of Toronto, City of Montreal, City of New York, and Mexico.
+He has worked on many projects for various transportation agencies and major cities in North America such as the National Cooperative Highway Research Program (NCHRP), Transport Canada, Mexican Ministry of Transportation, Quebec and Ontario Ministry of Transportation, City of Toronto, City of Montreal, New York City, and Mexico.

 Bachelor in Electrical Engineering

 Lev is a passionate executive and entrepreneur who believes that technology can make our lives better.

 In 2005, he co-founded Connexon Telecom (DBA 911 Enable), a software and cloud service company specialized in IP-based emergency solutions for enterprises and VoIP service providers.
 As president and general manager, Lev played a key role in identifying new business opportunities, managing product roadmaps, negotiating deals with Fortune 500 customers and partners, and developing sales and marketing strategies.
 The company became a market leader in its field, supported millions of subscribers, and won multiple awards for technological innovation, entrepreneurship and rapid growth.
 In late 2014, the company was sold to West Corporation (WSTC).